-If the company is far enough along that they’re seeking angel funding, they should have a revenue model to show you.
-When examining the revenue model look at evidence from a variety of sources, including:
+Best Business Models: If the company is far enough along that they’re seeking angel funding, they should have a revenue model to show you.
+When examining the revenue model, look at evidence from a variety of sources, including:

-It also important to look at the company’s comparables – seeing what types of exits similar companies have made may help predict how this company will do in the future.
-If the business model is the foundation upon which the company is built, the revenue model is the structural beam.
+It is important to look at the company’s comparables – seeing what types of exits similar companies have made may help predict how this company will do in the future.
+If the startup business models is the foundation upon which the company is built, the revenue model is the structural beam.